-Based on the findings of these reports, no further investigation (i.e. Phase II ESA) is warranted.
+Based on the findings of these reports, no further investigation (i.e. Phase II ESA) is warranted. was not recommended.
 If staining, unusual odours, or buried debris is encountered within the Plan Area during construction, further assessment by an environmental consultant may be warranted at that time.